SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Semantically Equivalent and Coherent Attacks (SECA)

-\myparagraph{Enforcing Constraints via a Feasibility Checker} In principle, all candidate prompts generated by $\texttt{LLM}_\texttt{P}$ should be semantically equivalent to the input $\bm{x}$.
-In practice, however, the auxiliary LLM may still produce hallucinations.
-To mitigate this, we verify each candidate using the \textit{feasibility checker} $\texttt{LLM}_\texttt{F}$ from problem~\eqref{eq:constr_opt}, which evaluates whether $\bm{x}$ and $\bm{x}_0$ satisfy the semantic equivalence constraint (see Line 7 of Algorithm \ref{algo:SECA} and Appendix~\mysecref{app:feasibility_checker} for the instruction template).
+\myparagraph{Enforcing Constraints via a Feasibility Checker} In principle, all candidate prompts generated by LLM $\mathcal{P}$ should be semantically equivalent to the input $\bm{x}$.
+In practice, however, the proposer LLM may still produce hallucinations\footnote{Because the proposer is queried heavily, we use a lightweight model to control cost, which may increase the risk of hallucinations; see~\mysecref{sec:setup} for LLM details.}.
+To mitigate this, we verify each candidate using the feasibility checker LLM $\mathcal{F}$\footnote{Because the feasibility checker is queried only for the small subset of candidates whose adversarial strength exceeds the current best, we employ a more powerful, higher-cost model; see~\mysecref{sec:setup} for LLM details.} from problem~\eqref{eq:constr_opt}, which evaluates whether $\bm{x}$ and $\bm{x}_0$ satisfy the semantic equivalence constraint (see Line 8 of Algorithm \ref{algo:SECA} and Appendix~\mysecref{app:feasibility_checker} for the instruction template).
 This additional verification provides strict feasibility guarantees, as shown in~\mysecref{subsec:compare_gcg}.

-\myparagraph{The Most Adversarial Attack} With the proposer and feasibility checker in effect, we have at our disposal a limited number of candidate prompts rather than the entire space.
+\myparagraph{The Most Adversarial Attack} With the proposer and feasibility checker in effect, we reduce the search space to a limited set of candidate prompts rather than the entire space.
 Moreover, these prompts tend to satisfy the constraints of semantic equivalence and coherence.
-Thus, it only remains to discover, among candidates, the one that is \textit{the most adversarial}.
-As a proxy of the adversarial level of a prompt $\bm{x}$, we condition on this prompt and compute the log likelihood $\log P \paren{\bm{y}^* \mid \bm{x}}$ of generating $\bm{y}^*$.
-Then, by following the philosophy of our optimization problem \eqref{eq:constr_opt}, the most adversarial attack arises as the prompt among the candidates that maximizes this log likelihood.
+Thus, what remains is to identify \textit{the most adversarial} candidate.
+As a proxy for the adversarial strength of a prompt $\bm{x}$, we condition on this prompt and compute the log probability $\log P_{\mathcal{T}} \paren{\bm{y}^* \mid \bm{x}}$ of generating $\bm{y}^*$.
+Following the philosophy of our optimization problem \eqref{eq:constr_opt}, \textit{the most adversarial} attack arises as the prompt among the candidates that maximizes this log probability.